haakoan/SynthGrav/docs/index.md

 ## Documentation
 {:.mt-lg-0}
 ### Signal Class
-This section documents the main Signal class, which is the primary object that end-users will interact with.
+This section documents the main Signal class of SynthGrav, which is the primary object that end-users will interact with.
 [Main Signal Class]({{ site.baseurl }}{% link signal.md %})

 ### Mode Generation